sativ01/notes-test-app/README.md

 Not done:
 - Router, because it wasn't clear what to use it for in this app
-- Language chane - lack of time
+- Language change - lack of time
 - Tests - lack of time

 ## Installation